Sany777/dwin-kitchen-clock/README.md

 ## clock based on ESP32 and HMI

 This project aims to create multifunction clock that can be part of ESPNOW's network.
-The project includes the firmware for the screen, which is located in the "dwin" folder, and the source code for creating a firmware for an ESP32.
+The project includes the firmware for the screen, which is located in the "dwin" folder, and the source code for creating a firmware for the ESP32 MCU.
 The screens firmware consists of a binary file and images.
 The first flash of the esp32 is done via wires, then it can be flashed over the air (via a configuration server after connecting to special AP).

 ## Pages (device modes)